Tips for Starting a Preschool Facility

 7. Administration

-Every business, including a licensed preschool facility, will have a certain amount of office work.
+Every business, including a licensed preschool facility, will have a certain amount of record keeping.
 For preschool owners, this will include maintaining client registration information and health records, as well as statements of income and disbursements which must be maintained for accurate income tax reporting.

 If you choose to enlist some or all bookkeeping duties to outside accounting services, this will be an added expense for your business.